 In Conclusion

-Yes, WordPress has its downsides, it is not perfect.
-But with all the upside features we’ve looked at above, I think we can undoubtedly come to the deduction that it is still very relevant in this day and age, and it continues to grow even as we speak!
+Yes, WordPress is not perfect, but with all the upside features we’ve looked at above, I think we can undoubtedly conclude that it is still very relevant today, and it continues to grow even as we speak!

 If you do choose to use WordPress to build your website, make sure you keep your software, plugins and other features up to date for optimal performance.

-Additionally, be sure to familiarize yourself with the most common WordPress security vulnerabilities so that you can take active measures to protect your website against them when the need arises because, in the end, your WordPress website’s security depends on you following the best security practices.
+Additionally, familiarize yourself with the common WordPress security vulnerabilities so that you can take active measures to protect your website when the need arises.